Fight Menu

 Who won Corrales vs Uchiyama?

-Jezreel Corrales beat Takashi Uchiyama by split decision in their 12 round contest on Saturday 31st December 2016 at Ota-City General Gymnasium in Tokyo.
+Jezreel Corrales beat Takashi Uchiyama by split decision in their 12 round contest on Saturday, December 31st, 2016, at Ota-City General Gymnasium, Tokyo.

 This contest was for the vacant WBA super featherweight championship of the world.